firebelley/godot-export/README.md

   - If set to true, exports will be moved to directory defined in `export_presets.cfg` relative to the root of the Git repository.
 Prioritized over `relative_export_path`.
 - `relative_export_path` default `''`
   - If provided, exports will be moved to this directory relative to the root of the Git repository.
-- `update_windows_icons` default `false`
+- `wine_path` default `''`
-  - If Windows executable icons should be updated with the preset's `.ico` file.
-  - **Note**: This process installs Wine and will need a small amount of additional run time.
-In my tests, this setting increased run time by approximately 30 seconds.
+  - The absolute path to the wine binary.
+If specified, Godot will use this to run rcedit to update Windows exe icons.
+See the [setup Windows icons](#setup-windows-icons) example configuration.

 ### Environment Variables
 Since this action creates releases and uploads the zip file assets, you will need to supply the `GITHUB_TOKEN` environment variable.
 For an example on how to do this, see the below [example workflow configuration](#example-configuration).
 This environment variable is not needed if you set `create_release` to `false`.